JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 ## Deep Equilibrium Models (DEQs) and Infinitely Deep Networks

 Neural network structures can be viewed as repeated applications of layered computations.
-For example, when we apply convolution filters on images the network can be viewed as a feature extractor consisting of repetitive blocks of convolutional layers, and one linear output layer at the very end.
+For example, when we apply convolution filters on images the network consists of repetitive blocks of convolutional layers, and one linear output layer at the very end.
 It's essentially $f(f(f(...f(x))...))$ where $f$ is the neural network, and we call this "deep" because of the layers of composition.
 But what if we make this composition go to infinity?